YingyouMa/Nematics3D/README.md

 To inspect local physical information quickly and directly from the rendered image, you can left double-click to pick one point on a plotted object and display related information in the console.
 Different plotted objects report different contents.
 In this example, for a `PlotTube` object, one useful quantity is the normalized position along the tube, which is defined from `0` to `100` by the ordering of the tube centerline points.

 ![Interactive point inspection](docs/example/informative/5.png)

+This normalized position parameter is convenient because it gives a one-dimensional position label along the disclination line.
+For a curved 3D disclination line, this is often more intuitive and easier to reproduce than recording a spatial coordinate directly.
+After selecting one interesting point in the figure, we can then use this position parameter to specify later calculations, for example by plotting the local director field near that point.